Juicemankam5/Markdown-Challange/README.md

 In the SEC, Missouri after beating Tennessee 36-7, Mizzou is projected to be in the Citrus Bowl, while Tennessee is slotted for the Gator Bowl.

-## Mizzou Mens Basketball Schedule
+## Mizzou Basketball Schedule
+2023-24 Mizzou Men's Basketball Schedule
 [Mizzou Basketball Schedule](https://mutigers.com/sports/mens-basketball/schedule)

-2023-24 Mizzou Men's Basketball Schedule